driedler/rpi0_tflite_picamera/README.md

 ```

 Where `<network drive>` is the mounted network drive from step 1.
-This will setup the local Python enviroment as well as RPI0 environment.
+This will setup the local Python environment as well as RPI0 environment.
 In will also configure the VSCode workspace file.

 See the [workspace_setup.py](./workspace_setup.py) for more details.